 - Brittle bones

-- Bunions, corns, and calluses, which may alter the way you walk and apply stress to your foot with each step
+- Bunions, corns, and calluses, which may alter your gait, which in turn may alter the manner in which you apply stress to your foot with each step

 - Female athletic triad